sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 **This document is unofficial and not endorsed by my school or employers.**

-I'm not a lawyer, a tax specialist nor do a purport to have any real knowledge.
+We're not lawyers, tax specialists nor do we purport to have any real knowledge.

-This is a collection of things I wished I knew when I went away on my first co-op term to the US.
-I hope it helps you out.
+This is a collection of things we wished we knew when we went away on our first co-op terms in the US.
+We hope it helps you out.
 Many things contained in this document were gained through mistakes and conversations with older students.

-This document is a work in progress.
-While I may say I, that's actually one of us (contributors).
-So you should become one of us so you could be I. Do us got it?

 If you are a past intern and have thoughts/ideas to add to this document, [let me know](mailto:stephen.holiday@gmail.com).
 Even better submit a pull